syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ### Register the cluster with Kratix

 With the Worker cluster ready, we can now register it with Kratix.
-Note that we could've registered the cluster first, and then configured the Worker cluster&mdash;Kratix has no expectation that there's an actual cluster acting on the declaration of states it makes.
+Note that the order of operations here is not important; we could've registered the Worker first and then followed th steps above.
+Kratix would've scheduled to the State Store, and the state would eventually be applied to a Worker.

 To register a cluster, create a `Cluster` object on your Platform cluster: